ddavidson99/dyzbox/memory-bank/activeContext.md

    - Reusable server actions for common email operations
    - Rich text handling with both HTML and plain text support
    - Quoted text handling for email replies following standard email client conventions
+   - Automatic signature added to all outgoing emails

+10. **UI Enhancement Implementation**: We've improved the email viewing experience with these patterns:
+    - Converted to a two-pane layout with resizable panels using React state
+    - Implemented a draggable splitter with visual feedback during resizing
+    - Designed a consistent width allocation system between email list and detail panes
+    - Created intelligent date formatting that adapts based on email age
+    - Made UI components reusable across different parts of the application
+    - Optimized space usage with compact sidebar and appropriate font sizes

 ## Open Questions